thibaultserti/thibaultserti/README.md

 Welcome to my personal <b>GitHub</b> page!
 In this page I upload some of my projects that I like, in order to keep track of my work throughout the years!

-I like security, cloud, infrastrcture, dev and data science topics and I'm very interested into the their industrialization.
+I like security, cloud, infrastructure, dev and data science topics and I'm very interested into the their industrialization.

 <h2>My technology stack</h2>
 <p align="left">